-MEXICO, UNITED STATES, y on ough one court is all DATE OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY 2 16 Peoria, IL Sacramento A city ordinance providing for the establishment and regulation of free common schools is passed.
+MEXICO, UNITED STATES, g and engite and energy in the DATE OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY 2 Sacramento A city ordinance providing for the establishment and regulation of free common schools is passed.
 By February 1 st , six schools with 578 children are in operation.
-THE FIGHT OVER SLAVERY: Abraham Lincoln makes a speech against the repeal of the Missouri Compromise, which is endorsed by Sen. Stephen Douglas.
-This speech marks the beginning of a long rivalry between the two men.
-17 Baltimore, Maryland James Simpson, a Baltimore inventor, receives a patent for a multi-walled ice pitcher.
+16 Peoria, IL THE FIGHT OVER SLAVERY: Abraham Lincoln makes a speech against the 10 r corra, in repeal of the Missouri Compromise, which is endorsed by Sen. Stephen Douglas.
+This speech marks the beginning of a long rivalry between the two men. speech manne the degraming of the long artiful protection and the mean 17 Baltimore, Maryland James Simpson, a Baltimore inventor, receives a patent for a multi-walled ice pitcher.
 19 Sacramento Construction begins on the city water works.
-November 25 Crimea During the Crimean War, a brigade of British light infantry is destroyed by Russian artillery as they charge down a narrow corridor in full view of the Russians.
+25 Crimea During the Crimean War, a brigade of British light infantry is destroyed by Russian 23 Crimea artillery as they charge down a narrow corridor in full view of the Russians.
 The Crimean War is largely remembered for the Charge of the Light Brigade, a hopeless but gallant British cavalry charge against a heavily defended Russian force.
-4 Scutari Florence Nightingale and 38 nurses arrive at the Barrack Hospital in Scutari following the outbreak of the Crimean War.
+November , , , 4 Scutari Florence Nightingale and 38 nurses arrive at the Barrack Hospital in Scutari following the outbreak of the Crimean War.
 She is appointed to oversee female nurses to be dispatched to military hospitals in Turkey to help with increasing casualties.
 5 Inkerman, Crimea The British and French defeat the Russians at Inkerman, Crimea.
-24 December Crescent City INDIAN WARS: A volunteer company, the Klamath Rangers, arrest and hang three Native Americans, Black Mow, Jim, and Narpa, for murder.
+24 Crescent City INDIAN WARS: A volunteer company, the Klamath Rangers, arrest and hang three 24 Clescent City Native Americans, Black Mow, Jim, and Narpa, for murder.
 The action further aggravates tensions in the region.
-8 Vatican Pope Pius IX proclaims the dogma of the Immaculate Conception.
+December -66 8 Vatican Pope Pius IX proclaims the dogma of the Immaculate Conception.
 In an encyclical he states that: "The Blessed Virgin Mary was, from the first moment of her conception, by a singular grace and privilege of almighty God Preserved immune from all stain of original sin.
 Ineffabilis Deus."
 9 London, England Alfred, Lord Tennyson's poem, "The Charge of the Light Brigade," was published in England.